cds-snc/gc-articles/README.md

 When creating a custom plugin or theme, you should prefix the folder name with `cds-`.
 This will ensure the code is included in git and code quality scans.

 ### Translations
 WordPress uses gettext to manage and compile translation files.
-We have added a couple composer scripts/commands to simplify working with the various commands and steps.
+We have added a couple composer scripts to simplify working with the various commands and steps.

 If you prefer to run these commands from your host environment, you'll need to make sure you have